nerun/remastersys/README.md

 ## Changelog

-The program is still **under development, with many bugs**.
-However, it is already possible to see many new features compared to the original **remastersys**:
+There are still a few bugs, but there are also many new features compared to the original **remastersys**:

 * Full internationalization (scripts, menu entries and desktop files).
 Easy to create locales for other languages with Poedit.
 Defaults to English, but Brazilian Portuguese is also available.
 * All scripts have been revised, adding several improvements to source code, including more readable formatting, increased performance, various bug fixes, visual improvements of terminal messages and code optimization.